o2r-project/o2r-meta/schema/docs/o2r-schema.md

 - recordDateCreated
 > The date that this metadata record describing the asset was created.

+- spatial
+> Information about the geometric bounding box of the underlying data/software.

+- ⌞ spatial/union
+> Geojson object of the aggregated bounding boxes of the underlying data/software.

 - softwarePaperCitation
 > A text string that can be used to authoritatively cite a research paper, conference proceedings or other scholarly work that describes the design, development, usage, significance or other aspect of the software.

+- temporal
+> Information about the time period of the underlying data/software.

+- ⌞ temporal/union
+> Aggregated information about the time period of the underlying data/software.

 - title
 > The distinguishing name associated with the asset.